UMiamiLibraries/RAMP/README.md

 ### 1.2 Create the RAMP Database

-   The 'ramp/sql' folder contains a .sql file that can be used to create the database that RAMP requires.
+   The 'RAMP/sql' folder contains a .sql file that can be used to create the database that RAMP requires.

-    mysql -u username -ppassword --host=hostname ramp < ramp.sql
+    mysql --user=username --password --host=hostname < sql/ramp.sql

 ### 1.3 Update db.php and Configuration Files
    Before using RAMP, change the 'ramp/conf/db.php' to reflect your current